 The Great Seal

 A great seal is the highest order of seal used by a government.
-In Canada, application of a great seal legitimizes a formal document, showing that it has been approved the Lieutenant Governor.
+In Canada, application of a great seal legitimizes a formal document, showing that it has been approved by the Lieutenant Governor.

 History of the Great Seal of Prince Edward Island

 In 1769, Prince Edward Island, then known as St. John's Island, was granted colonial status and received its Great Seal from Britain.
 One side of the seal showed His Majesty's Armorial Bearings while the other side bore an early version of our current shield of arms.
 This seal was stolen in 1775 by American Revolutionary Forces and was never recovered.

 The next known Great Seal for the Island was issued in 1815, on one side bearing the Arms of the Monarch and, on the other side, acknowledging the new name “Prince Edward Island.”

 The seal continued to be updated as monarchs changed and was replaced by the first provincial (non-colonial) Great Seal in 1949.
 The 1949 seal was used until 1984 when a new seal was cast to improve the quality of print.

 The Great Seal of Prince Edward Island 2002